moxiegirl/getstarted/content/windows/step_four.md

 ## Step 2.
 Write a Dockerfile

-In this step, you use the Mac Notepad program to write a short Dockerfile.
-A Dockerfile describes the software that is "baked" into an image.
-It isn't just ingredients tho, it can tell the software what environment to use or what commands to run.
-Your recipe is going to be very short.
+In this step, you use the Windows Notepad applicatin to write a short Dockerfile.
+A Dockerfile describes the software elements that make up an image.
+It isn't just elements though, a Dockerfile can describe what environment to use or what commands to run in the container.
+Your Dockerfile is going to be very short.

 1. Place your cursor at the prompt in the Boot2Docker terminal.